zhmur/servicenow-guides/README.md

 1. Use "- b" + Enter in the Navigator filter to quickly find and open "Scripts - Background".
 1. Use [SN Utils](https://www.arnoudkooi.com/) browser plugin.
 Features: node switching, technical field names and many more.
 1. In navigation menu use uppercase "table_name.LIST" to open a list in a separate browser tab.
+1. Cancel all running transactions under your account (only on your current cluster node): `https://<instance>.service-now.com/cancel_my_transaction.do`.
 1. Override (only if necessary, this may hit instance from performance perspective) list row count per page: `https://<instance>.service-now.com/<table>_list.do?sysparm_force_row_count=100`.
 1. Open large tables (for example sys_audit) without data: `https://<instance>.service-now.com/<table>_list.do?sysparm_filter_only=true`.